Israel men's national basketball team: EuroBasket 2017

 Israel won the rights to be one of four co-hosts for EuroBasket 2017.
 With Israel hosting Group B in Tel Aviv, the team went up against Italy in their first game, and were thoroughly dominated in an 69–48 defeat.
 Heading into their second game of the tournament, Israel had Lithuania standing in their way.
-Israel ran out to an early first period lead, but the team could not maintain the momentum, as they fell to (0–2) and desperately needing a win in their next game.
+Israel ran out to an early first period lead, but the team could not maintain the momentum, as they fell to (0–2), and desperately needing a win in their next game.
 Germany was the opponent for the national team in their third match of group play, and they were victorious in a remarkable 80–82 win.
-Sitting with an (1–2) record, Israel were intent to even it all up with their game against Georgia.
-However, even behind the strong performance from Gal Mekel, and his 23 points were not enough.
+Sitting with an (1–2) record, Israel were intent on getting a win versus Georgia.
+However, even behind the strong performance from Gal Mekel, his 23 points were not enough.
 Israel would lose a heartbreaker in overtime 91–104.
 Their last game of group play, and positions nearly determined, Israel would fall once more.
 This time at the hands of Ukraine, 88–64, to end the tournament with an (1–4) record.